 Of course I’d love to ask though!

 So what are these differences?
-What do rich people do that poor people don’t?
+What do rich people do with their money?

 Come and follow me on Pinterest for more money saving hints and frugal tips!